The fourth king's gift

 Christmas commentary for the carol service at

-This is a disquieting poem: depending on context it may be appropriate to subsitute the magi from the sequence "the Last Straw", or The journey of the magi (cont.) when using the Christmas commentary in an event.
+This is a disquieting poem: depending on context it may be appropriate to substitute the magi from the sequence The last straw, or The journey of the magi (cont.) when using the Christmas commentary in an event.

-Of course the magi were almost certainly not kings, and the only reason that there are conventionally three of them in the story is that there were three gifts, but it is a strong myth and an appropriate reference in the "medieval" style of the Christmas commentary.
+Of course the magi were almost certainly not kings, and the only reason that there are conventionally three of them in the story is that there were three gifts, but it is a strong myth and an appropriate reference in the vaguely mediaeval style of the Christmas commentary.

 The poem originally began with a reflection on types of power, which relied in part for its impact on the slides used to accompany it.
-I have removed this and may rework it as a separate poem.
-The rest of the poem has also been significantly re-written around the basic idea since its first performance.
+I have removed this, and the rest of it has also been significantly re-written since its first performance.

 © Godfrey Rust, email@example.com.
 See here for permissions.